aussiekom/Clinical-Trials-Projects/README.md

-# Clinical trials projects exploring innovative healthcare solutions
+# Clinical trials and healthcare projects exploring innovative solutions

 ### Clinical Terminology
 Some basic definitions of the common clinical trial terminologies: